smorrrs/Speedrun-Resources/game-resources/dragonsphere/any%_route.md

 * Take spirit bundle

 Note: The map and black sphere are useless, but you're forced to collect them in order to leave the tower.

+### Tower (Outside)
+* Go left, left to cliff puzzle
+  - Hop according to the map (same every time so you don't have to open it if memorized)
+  - Skip last peg to jump directly to end from second-to-last peg
+* Take belt
+* Go right to cave
+* Put spirit bundle on Ilanie
+* Talk to Ilanie
+  - Thou art a rose but no!
+For no rose so fair ever did grow
+* Heal Ilanie with doll
+* Invoke signet ring

+### Market
+* Talk to captain
+  - "I only did good for kingdom" > "I'm a shifter but" > "I didn't kill the king" > "Queen is evil" > "Can I give you something?"
+  - Heal captain with doll

+### Desert
+* Visit caliph
+* Win 5 gem games
+* Heal self with doll

+Note: Gem game is randomized.
+Strategies:
+- Consistent: Always pick red
+- Fast (Risky): Pick yellow until 4+, then pick purple
+- Fastest (Very Risky): Pick green then purple

+### Fairy Land
+* Give flies to frogs
+  - Given crown
+* Invoke signet ring

+### Shifter Land
+* Talk to guards
+  - Deny being shifter or king > "want to give you something"
+  - Give sopophoric
+  - Heal self with doll
+* Go right, right
+* Heal monster with doll
+* Talk to woman
+  - Given shifter ring
+* Invoke signet ring

+### Castle
+* Jump down well
+* Shift into seal
+* Enter trapdoor
+* Put statue on trapdoor
+* Use parchment on beast
+* Save king
+  - Shift into bear
+  - Pull king
+  - Invoke crystal ball
+  - Skip through dialogue
+* Go right up stairs
+  - Push button
+  - Wear crown
+* Use sword on MacMorn
+* Invoke amulet